franzhill/css_theme_generator/README.md

 ### Approach

-What we're trying to achieve:
+What we're trying to achieve follows:
 -generate css stylesheet on the fly
 -stylesheet reflects a chosen "theme"
 -easily develop new themes based on existing

-The concept of themes is not something that would let us think we're exploring unchartered territory.
+The concept of themes is not something that would let us think we're exploring uncharted territory.
 Themes are for example quite widespread in desktop software (they're usually called skins).
 However desktop application programming and web development are quite different.

 So it seems we'll have to build our solution from the bottom up.
 Or rather, use another analogy.
-Analogies are quite powerful because they leverage solutions that have already been thought trough and tested in other domains - provided that transposing is possible.
+The power in analogies lies in the leverage they bring from solutions that have already been thought trough and tested in other domains - provided that transposing is possible.

 In our case we'll get our inspiration from image editing tools.
 Image editing tools illustrate the concept of working "by layers".
 Here we mean not the specific editing software lingo, but layers in the broad sense, i.e. changes that are applied successively to a picture and pile up (or down when you hit "undo").
 You start with a blank canvas, then apply a background.
 Then apply a border.
 Then some content etc. Then choose a colour tone, that might affect the background colour, the border colour and possibly other layers already laid.